 With but a few exceptions (such as Iran), VPN use is legal everywhere in the world.
 Furthermore, there are no restrictions in place on how you can use your VPN service.
 Most VPN services will provide various methods to secure your identity while you’re connected as a way to guarantee you’ll stay safe and anonymous.

 While the use of a VPN is perfectly legal, any illegal activity carried out online will remain illegal regardless of whether you use a VPN or not.
-For example, while a VPN may cover your tracks and keep your activity hidden from your internet provider, torrenting unsanctioned copyrighted material while using a VPN doesn’t it legal.
+For example, while a VPN may cover your tracks and keep your activity hidden from your internet provider, torrenting unsanctioned copyrighted material while using a VPN doesn’t make it legal.

 What is a VPN?
 How does it work?

 For the average user, what’s actually happening when you connect to a virtual private network can be confusing at best, and downright suspicious at worst.
 You may be using the VPN service to keep prying eyes away from your web activity, but what’s going on under the hood?
 How do you know the service itself is trustworthy?